tayapro/twizy/README.md

 tWIZY is a quiz game that’s easy to play and manage.
 It’s perfect for anyone who wants to test their knowledge, learn new things, and enjoy some friendly competition.

 The app was created as part of a project portfolio to demonstrate the development and deployment of a CLI-based quiz game.
-It showcases skills in coding, database integration, and deployment on platforms like Heroku.
+It highlights skills in coding, database integration, and deployment using platforms such as Heroku and a VPS.

 ## User Demographics

 tWIZY game could be interesting for a variety of users:

 -   from trivia lovers, who enjoys a good game,
-- to tech enthusiasts, who are interested in learning about projects with Google Sheets and Heroku.
+-   to tech enthusiasts, who are interested in learning about projects with Google Sheets, Heroku and VPS.

 [Back to top](#table-of-contents)